 Asheville Youth Rowing Association participates in races, called regattas, against other youth rowers all over the southeast.
 Spring races are called “sprint races” and are approximately 2000 meters.
 Fall races are called “head races” and are approximately 5000 meters.

 AYRA reserves the option to increase or decrease dues.
-Dues currently are as follows:
+Dues currently are as shown under the Dues page.

 Dues do not include the cost of unitards to race in, entry fees for regattas and hotel and meal costs for race attendance.
 Scholarships are available for any young person whose family is unable to pay dues.
-We do require that a scholarship application be completed.
-All such information is kept confidential.
+We do require that a scholarship application be completed and we do not offer scholarships for the first race season that a kid is with AYRA.
+All scholarship information is kept confidential.